akrolsmir/oneword/public/emails/v0-launch.md

 - Program simple game logic in Javascript
 - Playtest and debug your creation

-Over the next coming weeks, we'll be adding more features:
+And here's what we're working on, over the next few weeks:

 - Publish your game for anyone to play online
 - Undo/redo support
 - More game templates, components, and word lists

-Things are still _super_ rough, but we really want to hear your questions and feedback - just reply to this email, or join us on [Discord](https://discord.com/invite/AP7ssVPPCr)!
+Things are still _super_ rough, so any questions or feedback would be really valuable - just reply to this email, or join us on [Discord](https://discord.com/invite/AP7ssVPPCr)!

 Best,